Blog

 We realised we had to do something different to meet increasing demand.
 We chose Docusign's QES because we needed a legal signature for contracts that could be used from any device, anywhere, anytime.

-Learn more about the framework for the legality of e-signatures in the EU
+Learn more about the framework for the legality of e-signatures in the EUeIDAS Q&A

 The content in this post is for general informational and/or educational purposes only and is not intended to be legal advice.
-Please consult an attorney regarding your specific legal questions.
+Please consult an attorney regarding your specific legal questions about electronic signatures.